 - Press and reviews:

 - We led a 4-part learning series for the SEA Change community hosted by AAAS (Feb.-May 2021).
-The live events are past but registration will open again to join the community and gain access to the recorded sessions and support materials.
+The live events are past but registration will open again to allow new members to join the community and gain access to the recorded sessions and support materials.

 - For talks and workshops by the authors, please see our calendar of events.